Frequently asked questions

 First, please read this FAQ to check if your question is listed here.
-Simple questions best fit in our Matrix room.
+Simple questions are best asked in our Matrix room.
 For more complex questions, you can always open a new issue on GitHub.
 We actively monitor the issues list.

 My installation is broken!

 We are sorry to hear that.
 Please check for common mistakes and troubleshooting advice in the Technical issues section of this page.

 I think I found a bug!